barrucadu/memo.barrucadu.co.uk/memos/game-systems.markdown

   handle this, but I'd need to try it out.

   A related mechanic is that of positioning.
-I've not played a tactical RPG, but I suspect I would find that fairly unwieldy.
+I've not played a grid-based tactical RPG, but I suspect I would find that fairly unwieldy.
 Genesys uses a few different ranges ("engaged", "short range", "medium range", "long range", "extreme range"), with rules for moving up and down levels, and that seems like a nice solution to the problem.

 - **Improvisation:** I like the ability for the GM to easily improvise in situations there isn't a rule for.
 For example, asking for a